-The SENDCO is Mrs K Merrick.
+The SENDCO is Miss Davies.
 Her key responsibilities are:

-- > overseeing the day-to-day operation of the school's SEN policy; - > co-ordinating provision for children with SEN; - > liaising with the relevant Designated Teacher where a looked after pupil has SEN; - > advising on the graduated approach to providing SEN support; - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - > liaising with parents of pupils with SEN; - liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies; - being a key point of contact with external agencies, especially the local authority and its support services; - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned; - > working with the Head Teacher and Governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements; - > Ensuring that the school keeps the records of all pupils with SEN up to date. - > Ensuring that each pupil's education programme is planned by the Class Teacher.
+- Overseeing the day-to-day operation of the school's SEN policy; - Co-ordinating provision for children with SEN; - Liaising with the relevant Designated Teacher where a looked after pupil has SEN; - > Advising on the graduated approach to providing SEN support; - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively; - > Liaising with parents of pupils with SEN; - > Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies; - > Being a key point of contact with external agencies, especially the local authority and its support services; - > Liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned; - Working with the Headteacher and Governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements; - > Ensuring that the school keeps the records of all pupils with SEN up to date. - > Ensuring that each pupil's education programme is planned by the Class Teacher.
 It will be differentiated accordingly to suit the pupil's individual needs.
-This may include additional general support by the Teacher or Teaching Assistant in class. - If a pupil has needs related to more specific areas of education, such as spelling, handwriting, numeracy and literacy skills etc., then the pupil will be placed in a small focus group.
+This may include additional general support by the Teacher or Teaching Assistant in class. - > If a pupil has needs related to more specific areas of education, such as spelling, handwriting, Numeracy and English skills etc., then the pupil will be placed in a small focus group.
 This will be run by the Teacher or Teaching Assistant.
 The length of time of the intervention will vary according to the need but will generally be for a term.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
 These interventions will be recorded on a Year Group Provision Map (this is a record of the interventions, timings, attendance and impact of the intervention).
-If you have any queries relating to the interventions, please do not hesitate to contact the class teacher or Mrs Merrick.
+If you have any queries relating to the interventions, please do not hesitate to contact the class teacher or Miss Davies.

 - Acting upon advice gathered in Pupil Progress meetings, which are held each term.
-This is where the Class Teacher meets with the Head Teacher and Deputy Head Teacher to discuss the progress of the pupils in their class.
+This is where the Class Teacher meets with the Head Teacher and Deputy Headteacher to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order to further support to be planned. - Occasionally a pupil may need more expert support from an outside agency such as the Children's Therapy Team, Paediatrician etc. In this instance, a referral will be made, with your consent and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parent/carer.